Perspiration Stain Removal - Removing Perspiration Stains

 Perspiration Stain Removal From Washable Fabric And Clothing

 Step 1: Assess whether the perspiration stain is old or new.
-If it is old it may have started to change the color of the fabric because of the acidity which is contained in the perspiration.
+If it is old it may have started to change the color of the fabric because of the acidity which is contained in the sweat.

 Step 2a: When removing an old stain you should apply white vinegar to the stain, and let it sit for approximately 30 minutes.